ibm-cloud-docs/account/iam-service-roles.md

 {: summary="Use the tab buttons to change the context of the table.
 This table provides the available actions for the service, descriptions of each, and the roles that each action are mapped to."}

 ## Cloud for Education
-Review the available platform and service roles available and the actions mapped to each to help you assign access.
+Review the available platform and service roles and the actions mapped to each to help you assign access.
 If you're using the CLI or API to assign access, use `education` for the service name.

 No supported roles.
 ## Cloud Foundry Enterprise Environment
-Review the available platform and service roles available and the actions mapped to each to help you assign access.
+Review the available platform and service roles and the actions mapped to each to help you assign access.
 If you're using the CLI or API to assign access, use `cfaas` for the service name.

 No supported roles.
 ## Cloudant
-Review the available platform and service roles available and the actions mapped to each to help you assign access.
+Review the available platform and service roles and the actions mapped to each to help you assign access.
 If you're using the CLI or API to assign access, use `cloudantnosqldb` for the service name.

 | Role | Description |
 | ----- | :----- |